farikmax/rsschool-cv/cv.md

 `About me:`

-My dream and purpose - be a IT developer
+My dream and purpose - be a IT developer.
-Get the most experience and skills for further advancement in the IT field
+Get the most experience and skills for further advancement in the IT field.

 `Skills:`